IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/security.md

 "type_params": {"mustsecure": true}
 ```

 That's it!
 This client will now communicate securely with any server it connects to.
+This is true regardless of the
+plugin used to communicate (e.g. `mqtt`, `zmqpubsub`, `zmqreqrep`, etc.).
 Note that the service does not
 need any changes as long as the device its running on was configured using the `iotkit-comm setupAuthentication` script
 mentioned above.